 Celebrity Surf Day for Missing Children South Africa

 On Saturday, 09 September 2017 at 9am, we will host our annual Surf Emporium Celebrity Surf Day to raise funds for MCSA in order to assist them in their incredible mission!
 You can get involved in 4 easy ways: 1.
 Sign-up for a group surf lesson with your favourite South African celebrities 2.
-Purchase a raffle ticket 3.
+Donate R100 3.
 Sponsor a child from Waves 4 Change and allow them the opportunity to join the Celebrity Surf Lesson 4.
 Purchase celebrity memorabilia that has been donated

 Surf with our Celebrity Team

 Group surf lesson with our SA Celebrity Team including Protea Cricketers, Dale Steyn, Morne Morkel & Faf du Plessis.
 As well as Olympic Medalist, Cameron van der Burgh and funny-man Nik Rabinowitz

 Professional high resolution images

 A participation certificate